 “We decided the deterrent effect of the random testing was one more tool in our students’ toolbox when trying to make better choices as an adolescent,” he said.

-And while results of studies about whether drug testing acts as a deterrent have been mixed, he said, the research is clear that the longer a student waits to experiment with drugs and alcohol, the less likely he was to struggle with it as an adult.
+And while results of studies about whether drug testing acts as a deterrent have been mixed, he said, the research is detailed that the longer a student waits to experiment with drugs and alcohol, the less likely he was to struggle with it, adult.

 Rockhurst plans to test 600 to 800 students each school year.
 So far, it has tested about 340 students this year.
-It’s gotten seven positive results, one of which was cleared as a drug the student was prescribed by a doctor.
+It’s gotten seven positive results, one of which was cleared as a drug a doctor prescribed the student.
 No students have cited testing as a reason for leaving the school.